 No influence of non-hemolyzed blood

-The Radiometer oximeter hemolyzes blood samples with ultrasound waves inside the measuring cuvette itself.
+The Radiometer CO-oximeter hemolyzes blood samples with ultrasound waves inside the measuring cuvette itself.
 With the blood being hemolyzed inside the measuring cuvette, the blood sample does not have to be moved after hemolyzation.
 This eliminates the possibility of the measured sample being mixed with non-hemolyzed blood, and thereby ensures accuracy (Fig. 1).

-The design of the Radiometer oximeter prevents the formation of air bubbles by carrying out the intracuvette ultrasound hemolyzation under overpressure.
+The design of the Radiometer CO-oximeter prevents the formation of air bubbles by carrying out the intracuvette ultrasound hemolyzation under overpressure.
 An overpressure of one atmosphere is maintained not only during the hemolyzing process but until the measurement has been completed.
 Such maintenance improves the precision of the measurement (Fig. 3).

-Your choice of oximeter impacts patient care.
+Your choice of CO-oximeter impacts patient care.
 For more information, listen to the on-demand webinar Blood Conservation at the POC: The right technology can make a difference presented by Dr. Nam K. Tran, PhD, MS, FACB of the University of California, Davis.

 1. Tran, Nam K et al. Clinical Significance of Accurate Total Hemoglobin Measurements.
 AACC Poster 2016.